 The routine first establishes a tax range to try to bracket emissions within an interval around the goal.
 Let f(x) represent the difference between the carbon dioxide emissions and the carbon dioxide goal for a carbon dioxide tax of x.
 Note the f(x)>0 implies the tax is too low, while f(x)<0 implies the tax is too high.
 The objective is to find x, where f(x)=0.
-Initially, the subroutine must adjust the value of x to find two values of the carbon dioxide penalty, xi and ai, where ai < xi, f(xi) < 0, and f(ai) > 0.
-Once these conditions hold, a new trial tax, u, is established within the interval between xi and ai using the equation below.
+Initially, the subroutine must adjust the value of x to find two values of the carbon dioxide penalty, x i and x i, where x is established within the interval between x i and a using the equation below.